How To Sell on Etsy: A 7-Step Guide for Beginners

 Name Your Shop

 Choose a name for your shop, limited to 20 characters, that describes your merchandise, stirs feelings in buyers or is unique enough for prospective buyers to find again easily when they’re ready to buy, the Etsy Sellers Handbook recommends.
-Once you’ve picked your name, you can create a logo.
-You can do that yourself for free on a website such as Canva, or find a pro to do it for you through Upwork or Fiverr.
+Once you’ve picked your name, do some research to determine if someone else already owns rights to the name.
+Search for a website or other Etsy sellers with the same name (or a similar one).

 You probably have been sewing your throw pillows for months with an eye toward opening your Etsy shop.
 You have a beautiful collection that you’re proud to post on Etsy.